11 Modeled events

 The previous examples showed you how to get the simulation to stop so you can do something in $MAIN.
 In this section, we show you how to schedule doses in a similar way.
 This will take some extra coding and will also serve to uncover how self.mtime() and self.mevent() work.

-You can set up the following code in either $MAIN or $TABLE.
+You can set up the following code in either $EVENT or $ERROR.

 Once you know when you want the dose, create an evdata object.